coreboot/coreboot/Documentation/mainboard/protectli/fw6.md

 ## Technology

-There are 3 variants of FW6 boards: FW6A, FW6B and FW6C.
-They differ only in
+There are 5 variants of FW6 boards: FW6A, FW6B, FW6C, FW6D and FW6E.
+They differ
-used SoC.
+in used SoC.

+There are two revisions of the motherboard, hereby called Old Revision (using IT8772E Super I/O chip), and New Revision (using IT8613E Super I/O chip).
+Besides the different Super I/O chip, they also differ in component placement, and available internal motherboard headers.
+The Old Revision motherboards are marked with silkscreen "YL-SK1L6-V1", while the New Revision motherboards are marked with silkscreen "KBR6LAV20".

+WARNING: The current code base only supports the Old Revision motherboards.

+To compare the two motherboard revisions one may compare the [New Revision FW6A Datasheet] to the [Old Revision FW6 Series Hardware Overview].

+The FW6A/FW6B/FW6C variants are known to have been produced with both motherboard revisions.

+The FW6D/FW6E variants are only known to exist with the new motherboard revision.

 - FW6A: